 What can my doctor do to help me?

-If pain-killers are not effective, your doctor can prescribe a number of different treatments including a combination of analgesics with anti-nausea drugs that help the painkillers to work more effectively, non-steroidal anti-inflammatory drugs, triptans, and ergot derivatives.
+If pain-killers are not effective, your doctor can prescribe a number of different treatments including anti-sickness drugs that help the painkillers to work more effectively, non-steroidal anti-inflammatory painkillers and triptans.

 If acute treatment is inadequate to control symptoms, hormonal prophylaxis may be considered.
 Although there are no data from clinical trials to support the following suggestions, they are widely used in practice.